el-sambal/fitch-proof/README.md

 # How to run it?

-It is accessible here: [https://fitch.themisrug.nl](https://fitch.themisrug.nl).
+It is accessible here: [https://fitch.rug.themisjudge.nl/](https://fitch.rug.themisjudge.nl/) (previously at [https://fitch.themisrug.nl](https://fitch.themisrug.nl)).

 If you want to build and run the application locally, then clone the repository, install Cargo if you haven't already and install `wasm-pack` (to compile Rust to WebAssembly) and do: